-Without mincing words the disheartening and appalling spiritual and moral condition of the Church today is a clear reflection of her human leadership condition.
-Our spiritual bankruptcy and moral depravity is the offshoot of our leadership bankruptcy.
+Without mincing words, the churches’ painful and appalling spiritual and moral condition today is a clear reflection of her human leadership condition.
+Our spiritual bankruptcy and moral depravity are the offshoots of our leadership bankruptcy.

 The Scripture amply affirms this truth.

-Until there is a spiritual reformation in the present Church leadership we should not expect a true revival in the Church.
+Until there is a spiritual reformation in the present Church leadership, we should not expect a true reformation in the Church.
 Why?

 Because ungodly or corrupt leaders can only produce or give rise to ungodly or corrupt followers!